savinsultan/b/src/content/blog/2026-04-28-Micro-Retirements-Job-Hugging-and-Burnout-The-New-Work-Life-Trends-Indians-Are-Googling.md

 On the other side of the spectrum, micro-retirement feels almost rebellious.

 Instead of waiting until old age to rest, people are asking whether they should take shorter intentional breaks during their working years.
-Coverage of the trend describes it as a planned pause, often self-funded, used to recover, reset, travel, care for family, or rethink work before burnout becomes permanent.[web:98][web:101]
+Coverage of the trend describes it as a planned pause, often self-funded, used to recover, reset, travel, care for family, or rethink work before burnout becomes permanent.

 ![office conversation](/public/images/uploads/qwa4wgeq/office-conversation.avif)